lemiskutswa/Javascript-Udemy-Course/README.md

 JS generally works with booleans values (true/false) and truthy & falsy too.

 If a boolean is required, javascript tries to coerce a boolean value.
-Caste in point: Let's say you have a constant:
+Case in point: Let's say you have a constant:

 const userName = 'Lemis';